-- If standards are not established 18 months after passage, a series of default standards take effect, raising automobile CAFE to 38.3 mpg in MY2013 and light trucks to 32 mpg; there would be no combined standard. - DOT would be required to review the difference between rated CAFE and in-use CAFE under "average driving conditions," with the objective of narrowing any differences to no more than 5% by MY2015. - A system where manufacturers could trade credits for exceeding the standards between cars and trucks, domestics and imports would be established - A special identifying label (Green Label Program) would be created for vehicles that both meet or exceed the CAFE standard and are also certified to have the lowest greenhouse gas emissions for vehicles in its class.
-A system of green stars would also be established to denote cars that exceeds the standards, and a special gold star for cars exceeding 50 mph and light trucks exceeding 37 mpg.
-DOT would study "social marketing strategies" to acquaint the public of the meaning of these logos. - Grants and awards would be provided for various competitions for technical demonstrations and innovation.
+- !
+DOT would have been required to review the difference between rated CAFE and in-use CAFE under "average driving conditions," with the objective of narrowing any differences to no more than 5% by MY2015. - !
+A system where manufacturers could trade credits for exceeding the standards between cars and trucks, and domestics and imports, would have been established. - !
+A special identifying label (Green Label Program) would have been created for vehicles that both meet or exceed the CAFE standard and are also certified to have the lowest greenhouse gas emissions for vehicles in its class.
+A system of green stars would also have been established to denote cars that exceed the standards, and a special gold star for cars exceeding 50 mph and light trucks exceeding 37 mpg.
+DOT would have studied "social marketing strategies" to acquaint the public to the meaning of these logos. - !
+Grants and awards would have been provided for various competitions for technical demonstrations and innovation.

-A somewhat similar bill (S. 1923), introduced by Senator McCain, would delay the establishment of higher standards until MY2007, but would require a combined CAFE of 36 mpg by MY2016.
-It would introduce combined standards for cars and trucks in MY2007 and limit the credits that could be traded or purchased.
-This legislation would also eliminate the credit for dual-fueled vehicles.
+A somewhat similar bill (S. 1923), was introduced by Senator McCain, and would have delayed the establishment of higher standards until MY2007, but would have required a combined CAFE of 36 mpg by MY2016.
+It would have introduced combined standards for cars and trucks in MY2007 and limited the credits that could be traded or purchased.
+This legislation would also have eliminated the credit for dual-fueled vehicles.
 As debate on the Daschle amendment to S. 517 commenced in late February, it was reported that Senators McCain and Kerry had reached agreement to seek a combined CAFE of 36 mpg by MY2015.
 However, on March 13, 2002, the Senate voted (62-38) for an amendment offered by Senators Levin and Bond to charge NHTSA with development of new CAFE standards.
-The Senate went on to approve an amendment (56-44) from Senator Miller to freeze "pickup trucks"- to be defined by the Secretary of Transportation - at the current light truck standard of 20.7 mpg.
+The Senate went on to approve an amendment (56-44) from Senator Miller to freeze "pickup trucks"-to be defined by the Secretary of Transportation-at the current light truck standard of 20.7 mpg.
 Proponents of the amendment argued that subjecting pickup trucks to higher CAFE standards would render these vehicles inadequately powered for farmers and laborers who use these vehicles to haul loads and perform work.
 Critics of the amendment pointed to the inconsistency of the Senate's maintaining, on the one hand, that the body lacked the expertise to set CAFE standards, but then turning around to freeze pickup trucks at 20.7 mpg.
+It is not apparent how "pickup trucks" was to be defined.
+If enacted, the provision could well result in a third category of vehicles, differentiated both from passenger automobiles, and the sort of SUVs and passenger vans that are currently categorized as "light duty trucks."